tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 Open Source Software Licensed under the BSD 3-Clause License and Other Licenses of the Third-Party Components therein:
 --------------------------------------------------------------------
 1.VasDolly
-Copyright (C) 2018 THL A29 Limited, a Tencent company.
-All rights reserved.
+Copyright (C) 2018 THL A29 Limited, a Tencent company.All rights reserved.

 Tencent is pleased to support the open source community by making VasDolly available.
-Copyright (C) 2018 THL A29 Limited, a Tencent company.
-All rights reserved.
+Copyright (C) 2018 THL A29 Limited, a Tencent company.All rights reserved.
 If you have downloaded a copy of the VasDolly binary from Tencent, please note that the VasDolly binary is licensed under the BSD 3-Clause License.
-If you have downloaded a copy of the VasDolly source code from Tencent, please note that VasDolly source code is licensed under the BSD 3-Clause License, except for the third-party components listed below which are subject to different license terms.
-Your integration of VasDolly into your own projects may require compliance with the BSD 3-Clause License, as well as the other licenses applicable to the third-party components included within VasDolly.
+If you have downloaded a copy of the VasDolly source code from Tencent, please note that VasDolly source code is licensed under the BSD 3-Clause License, except for the third-party components listed below which are subject to different license terms.Your integration of VasDolly into your own projects may require compliance with the BSD 3-Clause License, as well as the other licenses applicable to the third-party components included within VasDolly.
 A copy of the BSD 3-Clause License is included in this file.

 Other dependencies and licenses:

 Open Source Software Licensed Under the Apache License, Version 2.0:
 ----------------------------------------------------------------------------------------
-1. apksig  2.3.3
+1. apksig2.3.3
 Copyright (C) 2016 The Android Open Source Project

-2. gradle-bintray-plugin  1.7.3
+2. gradle-bintray-plugin1.7.3
 All rights reserved JFrog
 Copyright 2013 David M. Carr

-3. android-maven-gradle-plugin  1.5
+3. android-maven-gradle-plugin1.5
 Copyright 2007-2016 the original author or authors

-4. com.android.tools.build:gradle  3.0.0
+4. com.android.tools.build:gradle3.0.0
 Copyright 2011 the original author or authors Copyright (c) 2012, The Android Open Source Project